 Once set up – it’s all very straightforward whether you’re starting from scratching or adding a new device – you can opt to unlock Dashlane on your phone via a four-digit PIN rather than having to type your master password each time.
 Then it's a simple case of selecting your chosen account details from a list before logging in directly to websites via Dashlane’s built-in browser, or revealing, copying or sending the login details securely via email to someone (or yourself, of course).

 Everything you need is here – access to your passwords, auto-fill form information and digital wallet for securely storing payment information.
-There’s a lack of configurability that means you’ll need to reach for the desktop app to review and update your passwords or import them from another service.
-Compared to competing services like LastPass, it’s less flexible as a mobile platform, but then you’re not having to pay for for the privilege of using it on your mobile.
+The addition of a password manager means you no longer need the desktop app to review and update your passwords or import them from another service, making it an increasingly viable alternative to the likes of LastPass, particularly as you’re not having to pay for for the privilege of using it on your mobile.

 - Compatibility with Dashlane 3 on Mac and PC

 - Fixed issues related to syncing data between devices